The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Qualified credits earned in fulfillment of this certificate program may be transferable to certain Kaplan University degree programs.

-At this time, students who reside in one of the following states may not enroll in the Human Services Certificate in Child and Family Services program: Delaware and Kentucky.
+At this time, students who reside in Kentucky may not enroll in the Human Services Certificate in Child and Family Services program.

 The curriculum will introduce you to child and family services and provide basic skills and general knowledge.